aaryan-rampal/Simplify-Internship-Helper/README.md

 # Internship Tracker

-A web application to track and manage Summer 2026 internship applications from the Summer2026-Internships repository.
+A web application to track and manage Summer 2026 internship applications from the SimplifyJobs Summer2026-Internships repository.

 ## Features